Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Ah Lan Herbal Glutinous Rice Cake 阿蘭草仔粿

-Stall (map) that sells mustard green rice cakes (hakka glutinous rice cake) that are usually filled with either sweet red bean, preserved turnip or salted green bean.
+This stall (map) sells mustard green rice cakes (hakka glutinous rice cake) that are usually filled with either sweet red bean, preserved turnip or salted green bean.
 This was also featured on the Taipei Somebody Feed Phil episode.

 Ah Lan Herbal Glutinous Rice Cake 阿蘭草仔粿 Jiufen